BingQuanChua/COVID-19-Msia-Cases-And-Vaccination/README.md

 - 1️⃣ clustering technique.

 We must provide visualization to your findings and analyze them accordingly.

-Question 1 🧺 or Question 2 💉 ??

-## Q1 🧺: Profiling Customers in a Self-Service Coin Laundry Shop

-✔ Pros: Association rule mining
-❌ Cons: Data neeed to be cleaned, extra dataset need to be found

 ## Q2 💉: Malaysia COVID-19 Cases and Vaccination